-The Awards Committee subcommittees will apply the criteria established by the Board of Directors (Board) for each association honor and award to each nomination received for each award under its purview and make recommendations regarding award recipients to the Board.
+The Awards Committee subcommittees will apply the criteria established by the Board of Directors (Board) for each association honor and award to each nomination received for each award under its purview and make recommendations to the Board regarding award recipients.

-The Board of Directors' determined charge for each Awards Committee Subcommittee is:
+The Board's determined charge for each Awards Committee Subcommittee is:

-- Review award nominations* received for each award that falls under the subcommittee's purview against the applicable criteria established by the Board of Directors.
+- Review award nominations* received for each award that falls under the subcommittee's purview against the applicable criteria established by the Board.

-- Recommend potential recipients to the Board of Directors for final approval.**
+- Recommend potential recipients to the Board for final approval.**

-- When requested by the Board of Directors, review and make recommendations on proposals for new awards applicable to the subcommittee's award category and provide feedback on the utility of the criteria and measurement tools for existing awards within the subcommittee's purview.
+- When requested by the Board, review and make recommendations on proposals for new awards applicable to the subcommittee's award category and provide feedback on the utility of the criteria and measurement tools for existing awards within the subcommittee's purview.

-- Submit a report to the Board of Directors on an annual basis
+- Submit a report to the Board on an annual basis

 *A nomination is the packet of materials submitted to APTA in response to the association's annual call for nominations for its honors and awards program.
 Each subcommittee works independently to review the received nominations that fall within its purview.